rayxis/w2-RayBeliveau-Portfolio/Readme.md

 ## Description

 This is a website demonstrating my portfolio.
 I've incorporated several CSS styles to add additional functionality to the website, such as effects and transitions for link hovering, popup tiles on hover for work, and fixed backgrounds.
 I've displayed many of the skills that I've already possessed, and even included a live JavaScript project that I've been working on for (mostly for fun but also for my portfolio), for a Facebook YouTube-related membership group that I'm a moderator for.
 While I don't have any other public projects that I'm able to share for my portfolio, I've attempted to create a layout that will work well for multiple projects in the future, using example project ideas.

 Headshot of me by Discovery Photos (https://discovery.photos).
 Icons from icons8.
 Additional images from pexels.com.
+All code is my own, and reference material provided by W3C and MDN (I couldn't remember the full syntax of some of the shortcuts, like transitions).

 ## Installation